bonobonet/bonobonet.github.io/docs/motd.md

  |____/ \___/|_| |_|\___/|_.__/ \___/|_| \_|______|  |_|
                 The community run IRC network for hackers

-=== Rules ===

-We have a zero tolerance towards rule breaker, so make sure before you start using this network service that you read the rules.
-They are listed below:

-    Nothing illegal please, use your common sense.
-    No pornography, you degenerate.

-You can find them here too: http://deavmi.assigned.network/projects/bonobonet/#rules/

-=== Places to go, faces to meet ===

-Some notable channels are listed below:

-    #general - for general discussion, essentially a lounge
-    #programming - for the hackers
-    #crxn - the CRXN network discussion channel
-    #yggdrasil - Yggdrasil channel
-    #werewolf - play a game of mafia/werewolf with some friends

-=== More information ===

-If you would like to find out more about the network, keep up-to-date with changes, find more servers for redundancy for your client or learn how to become a BNET node operator then head over to the website: http://deavmi.assigned.network/projects/bonobonet

-=== Contact details ===
+By making use of this service you have indicated that you have fully read our rules as stated in https://bnet.eu.org/rules/ and have agreed to them.
+We have a zero-tolerance policy towards rule-breakers.

+If you require any assistance then please contact one of the network administrators:

+Tristan B. Kildaire: deavmi@redxen.eu
+Rany: ranycrxn@riseup.net

+Alternatively you may check on the #help channel for further assistance.

+Interested in IRC and maintaining your own node?
+Then take a look at our requirements for becoming one at https://bnet.eu.org/join/ .

 This server's operator: (*Fill in your name) ((*Fill in your email address))

-Network officials:

-    Tristan B. Kildaire (deavmi@redxen.eu)
-    Rany (ranycrxn@riseup.net)
 ```

 And then fill in the following: